Sports Betting Odds: Compare Lines and Learn How to Read Odds

 A totals bet for a Yankees-Red Sox game might be listed as follows:

-As with the point spread example provided above, there is also the possibility of a “push” when it comes totals bets.
+As with the point spread example provided above, there is also the possibility of a “push” when it comes to totals (Over/Under) bets.
 In our Yankees-Red Sox example, this would occur if the cumulative run total is exactly nine.
 Bettors would receive refunds on their original bets in such an instance.

 Parlays

 Parlay bets are wagers that involve at least two games.
 There are various forms of parlay bets based on the different bet types already discussed above.
-In other words, bettors can place point spread parlay wagers, moneyline parlay wagers and totals parlay wagers.
+In other words, bettors can place point spread parlay wagers, moneyline parlay wagers, and totals parlay wagers.

 The more teams wagered on in a parlay, the better the payout.
 As with all other wagers, the more difficult the bet appears to be, the larger the reward if it hits.